Technologicat/mcpyrate/README.md

 No named parameter `to_source`.
 Use the function `mcpyrate.unparse`.

 No named parameter `expand_macros`.
 Use the named parameter `expander`, which grants access to the macro expander instance.
+Call `expander.visit(tree)`.

 The named parameters `args` and `invocation` are new.